-- PN 104-Nutrition.
+- PN 104 Nutrition.
 This course is designed to provide the framework for the student to see relationships between physical well-being and nourishment, and the mental well-being and nourishment.
 Thirty hours instruction.
-One semester hour. - PN 105-Growth and Development.
+One semester hour. - PN 105 Growth and Development.
 This course is designed to provide insight into the normal pattern of growth and development from conception until death.
 It includes physical, mental, social, and emotional developmental processes.
 Thirty hours instruction.
-One semester hours. - PN 200-Nursing II.
+One semester hours. - PN 200 Nursing II.
 Introduction to conditions of illness and includes causes, body's response, symptoms, diagnostic procedures, treatment, and related terminology.
 Includes theory and clinical experiences.
 One hundred forty hours of instruction.
-Four semester hours. - PN 201-Fundamentals of Pharmacology.
+Four semester hours. - PN 201 Fundamentals of Pharmacology.
 This course provides basic information related to drugs: classifications, sources, measurement, regulatory requirements.
 Forty hours of instruction.
-One semester hour. - PN 202-Nursing III, Nursing Needs of Children.
+One semester hour. - PN 202 Nursing III, Nursing Needs of Children.
 This course is designed to help the learner meet the nursing needs of children with medical-surgical conditions.
-One hundred forty hours of instruction and practice.
-Five semester hours. - PN 203-Nursing III, Nursing Needs of Adults.
+One hundred fourty hours of instruction and practice.
+Five semester hours. - PN 203 Nursing III, Nursing Needs of Adults.
 It is designed to prepare the student to meet the nursing needs of adults with medical-surgical conditions.
 Four hundred and ten hours of instruction and practice.
-Eleven semester hours. - PN 204-Nursing IV.
+Eleven semester hours. - PN 204 Nursing IV.
 This course is designed to learn to meet the special needs of the mother during pregnancy, labor and delivery and post-delivery.
 It also emphasizes the unique needs of the newborn.
-One hundred sixty five hours instruction (including clinical laboratory experience).
-Five semester hours. - PN 205-Nursing V. This course is designed to provide the student with a basic understanding of mental and emotional needs in health and in illness.
-It includes instruction in observation and recognition of signs and symptoms indicating possible mental and emotional problems.
+One hundred sixty five hours instruction (including clinical laboratory experiences).
+Five semester hours. - PN 205 Nursing V. This course is designed to provide the student with a basic understanding of mental and emotional needs in health and in illness.
+It includes instruction in observation and recognition of signs and symptoms indicationg possible mental and emotional problems.
 Ninety hours instruction (including clinical laboratory experiences).
-Three semester hours. - PN 206-Drug Administration.
+Three semester hours. - PN 206 Drug Administration.
 This course provides the learner with the opportunity to develop safe techniques and skills by supervised practice.
 Forty hours of supervised practice.
-One semester hour. - PN 207-Specialized Areas.
+One semester hour. - PN 207 Specialized Areas.
 This course provides the learner with experiences in the supportive and restricted departments in the clinical agency.
 Ninety clinical hours.
-One semester hour. - PN 208-Comprehensive Nursing.
+One semester hour. - PN 208 Comprehensive Nursing.
 This course prepares the learner for the graduate role by providing a variety of clinical situations that require less direct supervision.
 One hundred sixty hours of instruction and practice.
 Two semester hours.

+PRINTING

-PRINTING (Perkinston Campus)
+(Perkinston Campus)

 Printing is a program 18 months in length.
-The basic objective is to prepare students for successful careers in printing, publicity, and allied industries.
+The basic objective is to prepare students for successful careers in the printing, publicity, and allied industries.
 The program of study is directed toward printing production and printing management.

-MAJO R UNITS O F INSTRUCTION SEMESTER HOURS
+Major Units of Instr ruction Seme ster Hours

-100 Industrial Safety 1
+PRT 100 Industrial Safety 1

-101 Applied Mathematics 3
+PRT 101 Applied Mathematics 3

-102 Applied Science 2
+PRT 102 Applied Science 2

 PRT 103-104 Linecasting Machines 10

-110 Strip Casting Materials 2
+PRT 110 Strip Casting Materials 2

-111 Letterpress Presses 5
+PRT 111 Letterpress Presses 5

-112 Type Composition 5
+PRT 112 Type Composition 5

-113 Typesetting Lock-Up Methods 2
+PRT 113 Type Setting Lock-Up Methods 2

-114 Ink and Paper Applications 2
+PRT 114 Ink and Paper Applications 2

-120 Type Layout and Design 2
+PRT 120 Type Layout and Design 2

 PRT 121 Press Operation and Maintenance 2

+PRT 200 Industrial Safety 1

+PRT 201 Applied Mathematics 3

+PRT 202 Applied Science 2

-203 Job Planning and Layout 3
+PRT 203 Job Planning and Layout 3

-204 Bindery Operations 4
+PRT 204 Bindery Operations 4

-210 Type Composition 1
+PRT 210 Type Composition 1

-211 Camera Fundamentals 5
+PRT 211 Camera Fundamentals 5

-0.010 212 Platemaking Fundameentals 4
+PRT 212 Platemaking Fundamentals 4

-213 Inking Types and Processes 3
+PRT 213 Inking Types and Processes 3

-PRT 214-215 Offset Presses 16
+PRT 214-215 Offset Presses 10

-RE 100 Employability Skills

-RE 101, 102 Related Education

 Total Semester Hours 72

-Clock Hours 2160
+160